Putatan, Muntinlupa

 Putatan is located at the south of the City of Manila.
 It is bounded by barangays Alabang and Bayanan on the north, Laguna de Bay on the east, the Muntinlupa Poblacion on the south; and barangay Ayala Alabang on the west.

 The barangay is also home to the city hall of Muntinlupa and its several departments.

-History
+Etymology

-Nakuha ng Putatan ang pangalan nito mula sa isang halaman, ang Putat isang species ng Barringtonia na katutubong sa mangrove habitats sa mga tropikal na baybayin at isla ng Indian Ocean at kanlurang Karagatang Pasipiko mula Zanzibar sa silangan hanggang Taiwan, Pilipinas, Fiji, New Caledonia, Solomon Islands, ang Cook Islands, Wallis at Futuna at French Polynesia.
+Putatan got its name from the tree called putat (Barringtonia asiatica), which grew in the area.
+Hence, Putatan means where putat blooms.
+It was also alternatively or erroneously spelled as Pututan.

 Subdivisions

 While barangays are the administrative divisions of the city, and are legally part of the addresses of establishments and homes, residents also include their subdivision.
 Listed below are subdivisions in this barangay.